sporto/hop/readme.md

 - (3-5) This will return an effect that your application must run via ports.
 - When the task is run by Elm the browser location changes.

 Hop works with StartApp out of the box.
-Hop supports push state or hash routing.
+From v4 __Hop supports push state or hash routing__.

 ### Hash routing

-A proper url should have the query before the hash e.g. `?keyword=Ja#/users/1`, but when using hash routing query parameters are appended after the hash path e.g. `#/users/1?keyword=Ja`.
+A proper url should have the query before the hash e.g. `?keyword=Ja#/users/1`, but when using hash routing, query parameters are appended after the hash path e.g. `#/users/1?keyword=Ja`.
 This is done for aesthetics and so the router is fully controlled by the hash fragment.

 ## Docs